 - The health and wellbeing benefits of connecting with nature for people with dementia and family members.

-- Increasing your confidence to support nature connection and outdoor experiences
+- Resources to support your knowledge on nature connection and outdoor experiences.

-You will have the opportunity to ask individual questions while joining with other professionals in a similar situation.
+You will have the opportunity to ask our experienced trainers individual questions while joining with other people in a similar situation.